Skip to main content

 • Better logic for automatically calculated file system sizes.

-• Automatically import the SSH key from a USB device.
+• Automatically import the SSH and registration keys from a USB device.

 • Introduce the concept of security profiles.